akto-api-security/tests-library/remediation/DOS_HEADER_VALUE.md

 ### Step 3: Use a Web Application Firewall (WAF)
 Use a Web Application Firewall (WAF) to protect your application.
 WAF can filter out malicious data, thus providing an additional line of defense against DoS attacks.

-### Step 4: Regular Monitoring and Updates
-Monitor your server logs regularly to identify any unusual patterns.
-Regularly updating your software and server configurations can also help maintain your system's security.

-Remember, a layered approach to security is always best.
-Applying all these strategies together will provide the best defense against Denial of Service attacks.